 Update: Today's the day.
 Sprint has added the update support pages for both the G3 and the G Flex.
 Some of you should be seeing the update over the next few days, with everyone updated in a little over a week.

 If you're using LG's flagship G3 or the oddball G Flex on Sprint, expect some new software next week.
 According to an internal Sprint document, both phones will be updated with some minor software patches, version ZV26 for the G3 and ZV9 for the G Flex.
-Just to make it clear, you're not getting Lollipop, at least not yet: the document shows that it's mostly security and bug fixes, plus international Wi-Fi calling.
 Read More

 T-Mobile's VoLTE rollout is continuing full steam ahead, and today, the Uncarrier is giving more customers access to it thanks to a new software update for LG's mammoth G Flex.